Frequently Asked Questions About Medicare

 What is a Medicare Advantage (Part C) plan?

-Medicare Advantage (or Part C) plans are offered through private insurance companies and provide you with your Medicare Part A and Part B benefits and may also include additional benefits like drug, vision, hearing and dental coverage.
+Medicare Advantage (or Part C) plans are offered through private insurance companies and provide you with your Medicare Part A and Part B benefits.
+They also include prescription drug coverage and may include additional benefits like vision, hearing and dental.
 These plans may offer low or $0 monthly health plan premiums beyond what you pay for Medicare Part B outpatient coverage.
-Watch our Medicare Advantage Part C Video to learn more.

 What is a Medicare Supplement (Medigap) plan?

 Medicare Supplement or Medigap insurance is a plan offered through private insurance companies that can help pay for some of the costs that Medicare Parts A and B require you to pay.
 This would include copayments, coinsurance and deductibles.
-Medicare supplement plans supplement your Original Medicare benefits.
+Medicare Supplement plans supplement your Original Medicare benefits.
 When you have a Medicare Supplement plan you can continue to go to any doctor or hospital that accepts Medicare.
-Watch our Medicare Supplement Insurance Plans Video to learn more.

-I heard there is a penalty if I have had Medicare Parts A and B, but no Part D drug coverage.
-Is that true?
+Is there is a penalty if I have had Medicare Parts A and B, but no Part D drug coverage?

 If you have Medicare, but have not had Medicare prescription drug coverage, or other creditable prescription drug coverage (such as from an employer or union, which is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage) for any continuous period of 63 days or more after your initial enrollment period is over, you may owe a late enrollment penalty.

-The late enrollment penalty is calculated by multiplying 1 percent of the "national base beneficiary premium" ($34.10 in 2016) times the full, uncovered months you didn't have Part D or creditable coverage.
+The late enrollment penalty is calculated by multiplying 1 percent of the "national base beneficiary premium" ($33.19 in 2019) times the number of full, uncovered months you didn't have Part D or creditable coverage.
 The monthly premium is rounded to the nearest $0.10 and added to your monthly Part D plan premium.
 The national base beneficiary premium may increase each year, so your penalty amount may also increase each year.
 In general, you'll have to pay this penalty for as long as you have a Medicare drug plan.
-Watch our Medicare Part D Video to learn more.

 Do I need to enroll in the health insurance exchange, Covered California?